Nirvik-49/FODS---Weekly-Task/README.md

 # FODS---Weekly-Task
-All weekly assignments form week 1 to 7.
+All weekly assignments form week 1 and 2